johnbrumley/desma158/day-6.md

 }
 ```

 # C Sharp From the basics

-See this [Brackeys playlist](https://youtube.com/playlist?list=PLPV2KyIb3jR4CtEelGPsmPzlvP7ISPYzR) for a tutorial on just C# without any Unity (though it’s part of a Unity channel)
+If you're interested in C# without any Unity, you can take a look at this [Brackeys playlist](https://youtube.com/playlist?list=PLPV2KyIb3jR4CtEelGPsmPzlvP7ISPYzR) (though it’s part of a Unity channel)

-Also useful to know that if you’re trying to search for help with C#, you can also search for “csharp” to get more results
+Also useful to know that if you’re trying to search for help with C#, you can also search for “csharp” to get more results.
+## Creating a new script in Unity

+There are two common ways to make a new script in Unity:

+1. Right-click in the Project panel and select Create > C# Script.
+Type the name of the new script and press enter.
+2. Adding one directly to a Game Object by clicking "Add Component" in the Inspector, typing the script's name into the search bar, clicking "New Script", then clicking "Create and Add"

+Both methods will create a new ".cs" file in your project folder.
+The first method will be in whichever folder you right-clicked, while the second method will create the script at the top level of the Assets folder.

+Double-click the script to bring it open in your code editor.
+You should see the default template for new Unity scripts.
 ## Default template

+Here is a quick tour of all the components of the default template.

 ```csharp
 using System.Collections;